CO2 Indoors during Wild Fires

 Ventilation

 Why was CO2 so high indoors?
 Lack of ventilation and enclosure integrity testing.
 You breath out CO2, house appliances also produce CO2 etc, and yes it accumulates in the home when doors and windows are closed.
 The kitchen is notorious for generating a lot of CO2.
+Search for a backhoe for sale near me, built to handle diverse excavation needs.

 There’s also the “sick building syndrome” which might play a role but I don’t have enough data on that yet to comment further.
 However a lot has been written about this online and proposals to move towards green building designs.
 California has all invested in https://firebarrierexperts.com/fireproof-boxes-cable-trays/ to keep all systems running during wildfires.